 “When I was 15 I started to party.
 I was new to the game but I enjoyed the life of the city.
 I met Harry [Terrance’s father] when I was 20.
 He was a Vietnam vet 11 years older than me.”
 Three children later they were in a whirlwind of crack and abuse.
 “We were kicked out of the house and we weren’t let in.
 We stayed in the street while the party went on.”

-Section 8 evictions, drugs, violence—where was Family Services?
-Mary explains, “there are two kinds of addicts…I was an ‘in-control’ addict.
+Section 8 evictions, violence, drugs?
+Where was Family services?
+Mary explains, “There are two kind of addicts…I was an ‘in-control’ addict.
 When they would come because of complaints, I would be able to put on a controlled face.
 They would come, because Michael was out of control a lot.
 He was what you call ADD.
-He would do things like try to set an apartment building on fire.
-They came to look at my apartment and I would always have it neat.
+He would do things like try to sent an apartment building on fire.
+So they came to look at my apartment and I would always have it neat.
 I kept a neat house.”

 Bryan Gowdy doesn’t like the reference to Atticus Finch, although he is tall, lanky, soft-spoken, and works out of a modest two story building in Jacksonville.
 “I was working a lot of appellate corporate law and I thought this would be an interesting, individual case.
 I certainly didn’t expect to be arguing in front of the Supreme Court.”

-Meanwhile in Starke, Florida, Terrence is in the Main Unit West.
+Meanwhile in Starke Florida, Terrence is in the Main Unit West.
 He helps clean and cook for the Close Managed section that houses the behavioral problems and the sixty-six inmates of death row.
-Soft-spoken, Terrence explains ‘When I came into the system and looked at my EOS (End of Sentence) date it said ’99-99-9999.’
+Soft-spoken, Terrence explains “When I came into the system and looked at my EOS (End of Sentence) date it said ’99-99-9999.’
 That meant I was never getting out.
-Now I look at it and I figure I served 13 years now and have a 25 year sentence.
+Now I look at it at I figure I served 13 years now and have a 25 year sentence.
 I have some time earned for behavior so I have about eight years left.
 I get out sometime around 2025.
-It’s a real date.’”
+It’s a real date.”